MichaelKahlb/100DaysOfSwiftUI/README.md

  -) 25.11.20 Closures Closures Closures, Finished Day 7 Closures Part 2.
 Since there are so many different ways of writing them i will repeat it tomorrow.

  -) 26.11.20 Day 8 Done.
 Learned about Structs, Methods, stored and computed properties.

+ -) 27.11.20 Day 9 Done.
+Learned about access control, static properties, and laziness